Saptarshi-Bagchi/Posture-Identifier-Application/README.md

 ISPA is an Electron desktop dashboard for an ESP8266 posture sensor.
 It reads four live angle readings and a posture flag over USB serial, classifies posture, and displays real-time readings and graphs.

+The application uses a direct USB serial connection from the sensor to the desktop app.

 ## ✨ Features

 * 📊 **Live Posture** — posture classification, sensor angles, and rolling charts.